The Team Spirit: What Makes a Good Intergenerational Wealth Management Advisory Team?

 When you first begin working with an advisory team, they should ask you discovery questions about your family goals and needs, rather than fact-finding questions about your family assets.
 Discovery questions show that the team is invested and interested in your long-term family goals—and helping you ensure your wealth lasts to reach and exceed those goals.

 What are discovery questions?

 - What would you say is your family mission?

 - What is the legacy that you would like your family to leave?

 - What issues and causes are important to you and your family?

-Wealth management is a family activity, and the role of your advisory team is to provide advice, and transparency—which is critical to raising children who understand the value of money.
+Wealth management is a family activity, and the role of your advisory team is to provide not only advice, but also transparency—which is critical to raising children who understand the value of money.
 In fact, younger generations are increasingly asking for transparency to better understand how to preserve and protect family wealth.
 Advisory teams should be comfortable working with the entire family.

-If you’re interested in learning more about wealth management advisory teams and intergenerational financial planning, speak with a Key Private Bank financial professional.
+If you’re interested in learning more about wealth management advisory teams and intergenerational financial planning, visit key.com/kpb.